 Is Oslo expensive?

-A common question when it comes to visiting places like Oslo is whether it’s an expensive place to visit or not and being completely honest it is rather pricey when compared to prices of things over here in the UK.
+A common question when it comes to visiting countries like Norway is whether it’s an expensive place to visit or not and being completely honest it is rather pricey when compared to prices of things over here in the UK.

 Now, whilst that may be offputting to some, it’s something I always say that as long as you’re aware that things are more expensive then you factor that into your trip.